sonugupta029/bddHotelBooking/README.md

 # bddHotelBooking
-This repo is for making hotel booking using BDD
+This repo is for making hotel booking using BDD approach